Pancreatic Cancer Workup

 Research

 Many other tumor markers have been studied in pancreatic cancer, but none has yet been shown to have general clinical utility in this disorder.
 As with all cancers, there is growing interest in molecular diagnosis using powerful techniques, such as gene expression microarrays and proteomics.
-These novel tests are adding to our understanding of the basic defects causing pancreatic neoplasms and pathobiology.
+These novel tests are adding to the understanding of the basic defects causing pancreatic neoplasms and pathobiology.
 However, these are still research tools at present.

 Because of its ubiquitous availability and its ability to image the whole abdomen and pelvis, abdominal CT scanning continues to be the mainstay of initial diagnostic modalities used for assessing patients suspected to have pancreatic carcinoma.
 (See the images below.)

 Pancreatic cancer.
+Computerized tomographic scan s Pancreatic cancer.
 Computerized tomographic scan showing a pancreatic adenocarcinoma of the pancreatic head.
 The gallbladder (gb) is distended because of biliary obstruction.
 The superior mesenteric artery (sma) is surrounded by tumor, making this an unresectable T4 lesion.

-Pancreatic cancer.
-Abdominal CT scan of a small, vaguely seen, 2-cm pancreatic adenocarcinoma (mass) causing obstruction of both the common bile duct (cbd) and pancreatic duct (pd).
 The quality of CT scanners has been rapidly evolving.
 The speed of image acquisition, 3D imaging, and slices as thin as 2-3 mm have revolutionized the technology.

 Newer scanner models, using spiral (ie, helical) CT scanning with multiple detectors and dual or triple-phase contrast enhancement, have significantly improved the sensitivity and specificity of abdominal CT-scan findings in patients with pancreatic carcinoma.

-When lesions are visible, CT scanning can also be used to direct fine-needle aspiration of pancreatic masses.
+• When lesions are visible, CT scanning can also be used to direct fine-needle aspiration of pancreatic masses

-However, small tumors can still be missed even with the most advanced CT-scanning techniques.
+• Small tumors can still be missed even with the most advanced CT-scanning techniques.

 Go to Radiologic Diagnosis and Staging of Pancreatic Carcinoma for complete information on this topic.